-As a general rule, steel or hard plastic mousepads are cleaned with warm water and a microfiber cloth.
-Mousepads made of cloth need more intensive care with a warm foam bath, machine wash, or dry cleaning.
+Generally, steel or hard plastic mousepads are cleaned with warm water and a microfiber cloth.
+Mousepads made of fabric need more intensive care with a warm foam bath or machine wash.
 Cleaning takes only 5 minutes.
 The drying time is at least 24 hours.

 For a real gamer, a good mousepad is simply an essential part of the equipment.

-Flashback and I use mouse pads for over 35 years.
-We had cloth mouse pads and also plastic ones from different manufacturers.
+Flashback and I have used mouse pads for over 35 years.
+We had fabric mouse pads and also plastic ones from different manufacturers.

 Suppose you own a good gaming mousepad from Steelseries, Glorious, Hyper X, Razer, or whatever they are called.
 In that case, you know what a difference these mouse pads make in terms of gliding characteristics compared to a standard mousepad.

 Dirt on your mousepad can negatively affect your mouse movement.
 Next, you will ask yourself how to return your mousepad to its original condition.
 In this post, we show you how to clean your mousepad with five simple steps.

 - Methodology “How to Clean a Mousepad” at a Glance (Infographic)